How are pituitary tumors diagnosed?

 Tests of pituitary tissue samples

-In diagnosing tumors of most parts of the body, imaging tests and blood tests may strongly suggest a particular type of tumor, but a biopsy (taking a sample of the tumor to examine under the microscope) is usually the only way to be certain of that diagnosis.
+In diagnosing tumors of most parts of the body, imaging tests and blood tests may strongly suggest a particular type of tumor, but a biopsy (removing a sample of the tumor to examine under a microscope) is usually the only way to be certain of the diagnosis.
 In many situations, doctors will not treat the tumor until a biopsy has been done.

-A pituitary tumor is an exception to this general rule in that a biopsy is not usually needed before treatment.
+But a biopsy is not usually needed before treating a pituitary tumor.
 One reason is that the hormone tests for some types of adenomas are very accurate, so a biopsy isn’t likely to provide much more information.
 Biopsies in this part of the body can also pose a very small risk of serious side effects.
 On top of this, some types of adenomas can be treated without surgery, using medicines or radiation therapy.

 When pituitary tumors are removed by surgery, they are examined under a microscope to determine their exact type.
-Special stains may be used to color the areas making hormones, which helps classify the tumor.
+Special stains may be used on the tumor to color the areas making hormones, which helps classify the tumor.